Dynamical dark energy models in the light of Gravitational-Wave Transient Catalogues: Dynamical dark energy parametrisations

-Since the concordance cosmological $\Lambda$CDM model has several theoretical problems \citep{Weinberg:2000yb}, new proposals have been presented along these years.
-One of the most popular is related to the addition of an exotic fluid denoted as dark energy.
-Furthermore, modifications of the gravity itself \citep{Clifton:2011jh} also have been considered.
+Since the concordance cosmological $\Lambda$CDM model has several theoretical problems \cite{Weinberg:2000yb}, new proposals have been presented along these years.
+One of the most popular is related to the addition of an exotic dynamic fluid denoted as dynamical dark energy.
 Several dark energy EoS $w$ have been built to describe the late cosmic acceleration.
-To see which one of them has more constraining power we test them using observational data.
+In order to see which one of them has more constraining power, we test them using observational data.

-The fact that the universe is experimenting an accelerated expansion direct us to consider a negative pressure component at late times.
-Since the energy is always positive, the dark energy EoS $w=w(z)$ requires to be $(w(z)=P/\rho<-1/3)$.
+The fact that the Universe is experimenting an accelerated expansion directs us to consider a negative pressure component at late times.
+Since energy is always positive, the dark energy EoS $w=w(z)$ requires to be $w(z)=P/\rho<-1/3$.
+This can be seen from the second Friedmann equation, $\ddot{a}/a = -4\pi G/3 (1+3w)\rho$.
+Then, to have an accelerated cosmic expansion, we require $w(z)<-1/3$.
 For a spatially flat universe

 where the function $f(z)$ is defined as